LibertyDSNP/spec/pages/Messages/Overview.md

 1. Describe the form and content of DSNP Messages posted to the blockchain used for all Liberty Platform activities.
 Only some of these activities will have the full message posted to chain.
 Examples:
     * Public messages (profile changes, public posts, reactions)
     * Direct messages between accounts (dead drop, inbox)
-    * Key changes (private graph keylist, encryption keylist, public key rotation)
+    * Key changes (private graph KeyList, encryption KeyList, public key rotation)
     * Graph changes (follow/unfollow)
 1. Specify an on-chain message format
 1. Provide data size estimations